-- Follow through - when you get an email or phone message, answer it in a timely fashion.
-And, do what you say you're going to do; don't make empty promises.
+- Follow through - when you get an email, text or phone message, answer it in a timely fashion.
+And, do what you say you're going to do.
+Don't make empty promises.
 We all get overwhelmed at times with obligations, but repeated broken follow-through will only get you labeled as a flake.

 - Don't be a fair weather friend - support the ups & the downs equally.
 The true friend sits with you during the worst of times, fully present.

-- Do what they want to do too - only because it's important to them.
+- Do what they want to do as well - only because it's important to them.
 When you're giving from that place, it's not a sacrifice but rather nurtures relationship.

 - Tell the truth - don't be afraid to speak your mind in an authentic way.
 If it's communicated in an open rather than constructive way, it's likely not to be perceived as criticism.
 No one likes a know-it-all, I-know-what's-best-for-you acquaintance, but a friend who lovingly asks you questions to help you see your own truth, is a true friend.
 Telling the truth is also about communicating how you feel when situations arise.
 Truth is powerful stuff!